goncaloAS05/MovieTracker/readme.md

 ## Next steps / ideas to extend it

 - Add real auth (currently a single hardcoded `DEFAULT_USER_ID`)
-- Track per-episode progress for series
+- Track per-episode/season progress for series
-- Add pagination once your list grows
+- Add pagination once list of movies/series grows
 - Chart genre/rating trends with Chart.js on the dashboard
-- Compare rowstore vs columnstore performance once you have more data